 ‘Twixt women’s love, and men’s will ever be.

-In the final lines he states that love’s place is as a “sphere.”
+In the final lines of ‘Air and Angel’, he states that love’s place is as a “sphere.”
 The listener’s love needs to encircle his own.
-With the two together, a woman’s and a man’s, there can be balance.
+With the two together, a woman’s and a man’s, there can be a balance.